 Aim and Purpose

-The aim and purpose of this group is to involve public service users in the research processes that the POG group undertake.
-Whilst the majority of our work is conducted on patients, in the form of questionnaires and interviews, we also wish to involve the public in the processes of research.
-By involvement, we envisage that the public will help us by collaborating during key stages of research.
+The aim of the group is to involve patient, carers and members of the public in the research processes undertaken by the PCOR group.
+The majority of our work is conducted with patients, in the form of questionnaires and interviews, but we also involve patients and member of public in the processes of research.
+By involvement, we mean collaboration during key stages of research.
 For example, public involvement may take the form of having an input in the design of a research project, giving an opinion on research proposals, evaluating information and questionnaire packages, or disseminating the results of our research to wider interest groups.

-Our group currently meets twice a year to discuss ongoing research projects and to plan future activities.
-The group consists of 11 service users, who are members of the public with personal experiences of cancer either as patients or carers (or both), and 2 researchers, Dr Lizzie Stamp and Leanne Shearsmith.
+Our group currently meets twice a year at the Leeds Cancer Centre to discuss ongoing research projects and to plan future activities.
+It’s a friendly group made up of members of the public that have had a personal experience of cancer, either as a patient or carer (or both), and three researchers, Christopher Bedding, Emma Nicklin and Rosemary Peacock.